-Addition of new definitions for "developer" and "drainage plan".
-The definition of drainage plan is currently in the Subdivision Regulations and needs to be added to the Zoning Regulations.
-There are also revisions two current definitions.
+This document adds a new definition ("developer") and revises two current definitions.
 The definition of planned development is taken from state statute.
 There are other minor changes to include "base" when describing zone districts.

-Sec.
-3-705 Drainage Requirements: The proposed changes are regarding detention storage which will be less stringent than the current regulations and essentially match the proposed language in the Subdivision Regulations for consistency.
-There is also additional language to clarify criteria for exemptions from on-site detention storage, technical design criteria and erosion protection.
-Staff have also included additional language determining who can grant the exemption.
+In addition, there are also proposed changes to the drainage requirements in the Zoning Regulations.
+The proposed changes are regarding detention storage which will be less stringent than the current regulations and essentially match the proposed language in the Subdivision Regulations for consistency.
+There is also additional language to clarify criteria for exemption from on-site detention storage, technical design criteria and erosion protection.